The New Black: Promotion and touring

 A music video was shot in late May to accompany the sole single from the album, "Wrong Side".
 In June 2006 Strapping Young Lad embarked on a short festival tour of Europe, including performances at the Rock am Ring and Rock im Park festivals in Germany, and the Download Festival in England, which was followed by a second stage appearance at Ozzfest in July and August, where they played to some of the largest audiences in their career.

+A music video for the song "Almost Again" was included as part of the DVD package for 1994–2006 Chaos Years, more than two years after the release of the album.

 Packaging

 The album comes packaged with a second CD featuring a sampling of various other Century Media artists.
 The European version contains two bonus tracks: "The Long Pig" and a cover of Melvins' "Zodiac".
 The Japanese version contains "The Long Pig" and the instrumental "C:enter:###".

 Release

 The New Black was released on July 11, 2006.
 Having sold more than 4,000 copies during its first week, The New Black reached No. 200 on the Billboard 200 chart, No. 15 on the Top Independent Albums, and No. 8 on the Top Heatseekers charts.